mainmatter/mainmatter.com/_posts/2019-12-23-clarity-in-templates.md

 We have improved our template a further step, now we can tell properties and named arguments apart.
 Next we will dive into component invocation.

 If you wish to use named arguments in your application, you can use [`ember-named-arguments-polyfill`](https://github.com/rwjblue/ember-named-arguments-polyfill) for Ember.js versions older than 3.1.

+Named arguments mostly apply to components, since they are the piece of Ember that is explicitly invoked by developers unlike route templates which the framework renders for you.

 Note that `@model` was introduced by [RFC #523 "Model Argument for Route Templates"](https://emberjs.github.io/rfcs/0523-model-argument-for-route-templates.html) so that you can refer directly to the model that was passed to a route template.